FriendsOfCake/search/README.md

 Then add the Search Prg component to the necessary methods in your controller.

 :warning: Make sure,
-* That you add this in the controllers `initialize` method.
+* That you add this in the controller's `initialize` method.
 * That you only add this to methods which are using search, such as your `index` method.

 ```php